-Aston Villa Women v Chelsea Women
+Chelsea move point off top spot with win at Villa

 Post update

 Attempt blocked.
-Sophie Ingle (Chelsea Women) left footed shot from outside the box is blocked.
-Assisted by Jess Carter.
+Freya Gregory (Aston Villa Women) left footed shot from the left side of the box is blocked.
+Assisted by Jordan Nobbs with a headed pass.

+Attempt missed.
+Freya Gregory (Aston Villa Women) left footed shot from a difficult angle on the left misses to the right.

 Post update